All Episodes

 You and I talked.

-You know, he's little Napoleon.
+You know, he's Little Napoleon.

-They're stone cold broke on the verge of bankruptcy.
+They're stone cold, broke, on the verge of bankruptcy.

-Uh they can't sell a 30-year bond because people don't know if they're going to be around in 30 years.
+They can't sell a 30-year bond because people don't know if they're going to be around in 30 years.

 Ben Harnwell, the floor is yours, sir.